 Thesis

-Over 5 billion people are using the internet, and 76% of them participated in some kind of online community as of 2022.
+Over 5 billion people are using the internet, and 76% of them participate in some kind of online community.
 As more content, communication, and relationships move online, some people struggle to find a seamless way to interact with one another.
 Modern tools allow for communication over voice and text.
 However, these options can be limiting, especially during interactive social experiences like gaming.
-Some tools use too much processing power, resulting in worse game performance, while others simply impede gameplay by not being optimized for gaming, like Slack and Microsoft Teams.
-Most importantly, the majority of modern digital communication tools do not integrate well with other applications.
+Some tools use too much processing power, while others are designed for the workplace.

-Discord is an online communication platform used by both companies and gamers.
-Discord is built around the need to improve digital communication and enable users to create digital communities around their passions.
-Discord aims to help everyone from gamers to athletes to social media influencers find community by offering a “Community-as-a-Service” product.
+Discord aims to build the “community” layer of the internet where users can find, join, and interact in servers personalized for custom user experiences.
+Built around the need to improve digital communication and enable users to create digital communities around their passions, Discord aims to help everyone from gamers to athletes to social media influencers find community by offering a “Community-as-a-Service” product.

 Founding Story

-Citron started a video game studio when he was 23 and launched a game on the iPhone App Store’s first day of business in 2008.
-While the game wasn’t commercially successful, Citron eventually pivoted the company into a social network for gamers called OpenFeint, a platform described by Citron as “essentially like Xbox Live for iPhones".
+Citron started a video game studio when he was 23 and launched a game on the iPhone App Store's first day of business in 2008.
+While the game wasn't commercially successful, Citron eventually pivoted the company into a social network for gamers called OpenFeint, a platform described by Citron as “essentially like Xbox Live for iPhones.”
 In 2011, the Japanese gaming company Gree acquired OpenFeint for $104 million.
+It was at Gree that Citron first met Vishnevskiy and he would eventually bring Vishnevskiy on as CTO for his next project.

-Citron used money from selling OpenFeint to start another game studio, Hammer & Chisel, in 2012.
-The studio built a game called Fates Forever, an online multiplayer game similar to League of Legends.
+Citron used money from selling OpenFeint to start another game studio, Hammer & Chisel (now Discord), in 2012.
+The studio built a game called Fates Forever, an online MOBA (multiplayer online battle arena) similar to League of Legends.
 It also added voice and text chat into the game, so players could talk to each other while they played.
 Fates Forever was another commercial flop, but the team pivoted to focus on building out their chat service designed for gamers.
 This chat service would later become Discord in 2018.

 Product